nhmvienna/AutDeNovo/README.md

 ## Output

-After the pipeline is finished, the scaffolds of the de-novo assembly and the most important QC outputs will be copied to an output folder.
+After the pipeline is finished, the scaffolds of the de-novo assembly and the most important QC outputs will be copied to the /output folder.
 These output files include:

 -   FASTQC/Nanoplot outputs before and after trimming (of Illumina data)
 -   The report of the Kraken2 decontamination pipeline